czernous/persian-hugo/exampleSite/content/post/how-to-write-an-article-tips-and-tricks.md

 Content my darling, content!

-I’m sure you’re sick to death, hearing the word content marketing.
+I’m sure you’re sick to death, hearing the word content marketing or [copywriting](https://www.ruthchernous.com/post/what-is-meant-by-copywriting-the-ins-and-outs/ "Copywriting for beginners").

 But the truth is that it works.